mahuntington/php-notes/API.md

 Let's break down the various parts of the first line of the last chunk (`RewriteCond %{REQUEST_METHOD} ^GET$`):

 - `RewriteCond`
-    - this specifies that a rewrite will happen given the following condition
+    - this specifies that a rewrite will happen given a following condition
 - `%{REQUEST_METHOD}`
     - this tells apache to look at the request method (GET, POST, PUT/PATCH, DELETE) and compare it to something
 - `^GET$`